SG7504/Discord-Bot-DV/README.md

 ## License

-MIT License © YourName
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ---

 ## Contact

-For questions or support, open an issue or contact me via Discord.
+For questions or support, open an issue or contact me.

 ```